imtiaz101325/blogfolio/content/blog/time-complexity/index.md

 // fastCode: 23ms - timer ended
 ```

 However the _performance_ of this code depends on the machine.
+In fact, if you try to run the above code snippet in your browser you might get a different result.
 Adding exact running time does not show us how our code would perform on a grand scale.
 It can have different exact times on different hardware.
 The way we define the running time of our algorithm should be independent of the hardware it is running on.

 So instead of performance we need to think about the _complexity_ of our code.
 Instead of asking "how much time does it take to run?", we could ask "how does our function grow?".
 For example, imagine we are tasked with setting up a place where students can learn to code.
 We could setup a physical classroom that needs assets like space, table, chair etc. If we want to grow the size of our classroom we need to add more tables and chairs.
 If we try to scale this to thousands of students it can become a very daunting task very soon.
 However, imagine we, instead, setup a virtual classroom.
 This way we no longer need to manage the physical assets we needed on the previous solution and our task becomes much simpler.
+Here the complexity to grow our classroom is harder in the first case.

 To put our analogy in context of code let us look at two searching algorithms and compare them.
 We are going to define some simple searching algorithms in JavaScript.
-The functions will take an input of sorted list of numbers as the first parameter and will return the index that matches the number in the second parameter:
+The functions will take a sorted list of numbers as the first parameter and will return the index that matches the number in the second parameter:

 ### Linear Search